roinaveiro/roinaveiro.github.io/_pages/about.md

 spin-off from the Spanish National Research Council.

-Prior to my PhD, I took my undergrad in Physics at University of Salamanca, and a Masters on Theoretical Physics at Complutense University of Madrid.
+Prior to my PhD, I took my undergrad in Physics at University of Salamanca, and a Masters on Theoretical Physics at Complutense University of Madrid

+## Research Interests

+* Bayesian Inference and applications.
+* Bayesian Decision Theory.
+* Probabilistic Adversarial Machine Learning.
+* Machine Learning for Molecular Design.